People who say that blondes have more fun have clearly never experienced the Irish Setter temperament!

 Your first step should be contacting the Irish Setter Club of America, Inc. They offer an online directory of certified breeders, listed by region, who sell pups to fill every category including:

 - Irish Setter puppies for sale

 - Stud services

 - Adults for sale

 The ISCA also offers an international breeders list.

 Additionally, you can search the AKC Marketplace website for Irish Setters for sale.

 A Final Word About the Irish Setter

-The Irish Setter is a wonderful breed with a heart of gold.
+The Irish Setter temperament makes him a wonderful breed with a heart of gold.

 Perhaps the most important thing you should know about this breed is that he is energetic and requires adequate exercise.